Sean Hall, Board Chair, Dell Technologies

 Ellen Schmitt, Baptist Health

 Ellen Schmitt is a Licensed Clinical Social Worker and Certified Case Manager who has been employed by Baptist Health System for 27 years.
-She serves Baptist as the Director of Social Services.
+She serves at Baptist as the Director of Social Services.
 In addition to serving on the Board of Changing Homelessness, she serves on the Board of PFLAG of Jacksonville and was recently appointed to the Jacksonville Ethics Commission.
 She resides in Jacksonville with her fiancé David.

 Julie McNeil, Jacksonville Public Library